0xZakk/intro-to-peewee/README.md

 I'll walk through a quick setup of PeeWee, showing you how to connect to a database, create a model, and then do a query.

+### Create a Database in psql
+In order to successfully run the code we are going to create, you must create a Database in `psql`.
+This is something you are able to do via `Peewee` but for now we will create a Database through the shell.

+Steps:
+1. Open a separate terminal window from your virtual environment.
+2. Enter the `psql` shell by typing: `psql`
+3. Create a `Database`: `CREATE DATABASE people;`

 ### Connecting to the Database

 Once we've installed PeeWee, we need to install the Python PostgreSQL driver